ai4os/DEEPaaS/doc/source/cli/deepaas-predict.rst

 ===========
-deepaas-execute
+deepaas-predict
 ===========

 Synopsis
 ========

-:program:`deepaas-execute` [options]
+:program:`deepaas-predict` [options]

 Description
 ===========

-:program:`deepaas-execute` It is a command that allows you to obtain,
+:program:`deepaas-predict` It is a command that allows you to obtain,
     through the command line, the prediction of a file or the url of a file, of the models that are loaded through the ``deepaas.v2.models`` entrypoint API.